 Over 6,000 households have installed solar PV installations in Ukraine with a total cumulative capacity of 121 MW, which is about 10% of all solar PV power capacity.
 The cumulative market value of net metering and self-consumption solar PV market in Ukraine is 123.8 million at the end of Q3 2018.
 State support to switch to clean energy is not only the desire of households to become more energy independent, but also the opportunity to earn on sale electricity surplus to the network at a green tariff of 18.09 euro cents/kWh.

 Future Development Prospects

-The country’s main strategy to meet the growing need of power is to reduce the energy dependency by increasing the energy efficiency and increased use of renewable resources and solar photovoltaic (PV) energy particularly.
+The country’s main strategy to meet the growing need of power is to reduce energy dependency by increasing energy efficiency and increased use of renewable resources and solar photovoltaic (PV) energy.
 According to the research department of Renewable Market WatchTM by the end of 2019, Ukraine could have up to 9,760 residential solar PV installations connected to the grid under net-metering and self-consumption support schemes.
-However, limitations of the current power system prevent the higher penetration at the residential and commercial sectors, but in the near future with the development and deployment of energy storage systems this could be feasible.
+However, limitations of the current power system prevent the higher penetration at the residential and commercial sectors, but soon with the development and deployment of energy storage systems, this could be feasible.